cloudmesh/cloudmesh-mpi/doc/chapters/slurm/tutorial/index.md

 Most of the time results from the retrying of downloading packages in the fourth step, as mentioned in the Known Issues section.

+TODO: can we not put a loop for the download and have some check that things are downloaded.
+I do such things for example in other projects.

+e.g. implement

+while not downloaded
+   do the downoad
+   if download complete
+      downloaded = True

 ## References